Call of Duty: Black Ops 7: Reception

+Critical reception

 Black Ops 7 received "mixed or average reviews" from critics, according to the review aggregator website Metacritic.
-OpenCritic determined that 43% of critics recommended the game.
+OpenCritic's consensus states that the game is "ambitious yet inconsistent, with strong multiplayer and Zombies modes alongside a divisive mixed co-op campaign", with 36% of critics recommending it.

 Reviewers had mixed opinions on Black Ops 7s co-op campaign, with some claiming it was a step backwards from Black Ops 6s single-player campaign.
 IGNs Simon Cardy gave it a 6/10 rating, writing that it was a "simply okay" mode, which took "some big swings" that did not always land.
 GameSpots S.E.
 Doster felt it had "some successful missions" and "plenty of emotional character moments", but that some aspects of the narrative, such as its plot twists and villain, were "a little underbaked".
 Conversely, Polygons Ford James and Pure Xboxs Ben Kerry were much more critical of the campaign, and felt it was a poor outing for the series when compared to previous Call of Duty games.
 Several outlets noted issues when playing the campaign in single-player, including a lack of AI-controlled companions to assist the player, an absence of mid-mission checkpoints, and the removal of the ability to pause the game when playing solo; Eurogamers Jeremy Peel stated that playing the campaign in co-op was mandatory for players seeking an optimal experience.

 The multiplayer component was met with positive reviews.
 The Guardians Keith Stuart wrote that it offered "a lot [...] to enjoy for perennial conscripts of carnage."
-GameSpots Doster praised the return of Black Ops 6s omnidirectional movement system and the addition of the "wall jump" mechanic, which she felt provided "more vertical playing space and more opportunities and angles from which to approach a given situation."
+GameSpots Doster praised the return of Black Ops 6s omnidirectional movement system and the addition of the wall jump mechanic, which she felt provided "more vertical playing space and more opportunities and angles from which to approach a given situation."
 Hardcore Gamers Kevin Dunsmore stated that Black Ops 7 offered a strong selection of 6v6 maps, with a "healthy mix of small, medium and large-sized maps with well-defined lanes".
 Windows Centrals Cole Martin also considered the 6v6 maps to be well-designed, but felt the 20v20 "Skirmish" mode was "surprisingly lacking".

-Black Ops 7s Zombies mode was also well received.
+Black Ops 7s Zombies mode received a mostly positive response from critics.
 Hardcore Gamers Dunsmore described the mode's launch map, "Ashes of the Damned", as a "massive, sprawling adventure filled with twists and turns".
 GameSpots Doster felt "Ashes of the Damned" had a refreshing atmosphere due to the "dark and haunting aesthetic" of the Dark Aether; she also appreciated the inclusion of the "Vandorn Farm" survival map, writing that it was a "great addition to have when Ashes of the Damned feels like too much to handle".
 Windows Centrals Martin considered the top-down "Dead Ops Arcade 4" mode to be a personal highlight.
+By contrast, Will Borger of IGN felt mixed on Zombies, stating that it is "a shambling corpse that reminds us of the person it used to be".